About the Jane Austen Summer Program

 When and where is this year’s JASP?

-This year’s JASP is June 18-21, 2020, in the towns of Carrboro and Chapel Hill, N.C., near the campus of the University of North Carolina.
+The next JASP will be June 17-20, 2021, in the towns of Carrboro and Chapel Hill, N.C., near the campus of the University of North Carolina.

 How much is JASP?

-Until Feb.
-14, 2020, the early-bird cost of full registration is $445; K-12 students and K-12 teacher registration is $300.
-Note: After Feb.
-14, 2020, both prices increase by $50.
+Registration will reopen later in 2020; please check back for updated prices and details.
 Registration fees cover all seminars, panels, lectures, and small-group discussions, a tote bag, dance lessons, a rare book tour at UNC’s Wilson Library, a special exhibit and tour at the Ackland Museum, one ticket to the Regency theatricals, and one ticket to the Regency Ball, as well as a daily warm buffet breakfast, elevenses, a welcome banquet and light refreshments at the Ball.
-REGISTER HERE.

 Are there discounts for teachers?